Amcache registry structure: every key explained

 IsConnected 1 if connected at last inventory.

-IsPaired 1 if paired (Bluetooth, etc.).
+IsPaired 1 if paired (Bluetooth etc.).

 Icon Path to the device's icon resource.

 One sub-key per device interface.
-Notable values:

 Value name Meaning